 Normal-pressure hydrocephalus is an abnormal increase of fluid in the brain that puts pressure on the brain.
-It may be caused by a head injury, an infection, a tumor, or by unknown causes.

 Normal-pressure hydrocephalus is a rare, treatable cause of dementia.
 It can occur at any age but is most common in older adults.
 Symptoms include increased problems with mental abilities such as memory, trouble walking, and problems with bladder control.
 Because the symptoms are similar to those of other causes of dementia such as Alzheimer's or Parkinson's disease, this condition is often not correctly diagnosed.